• Skip to primary navigation

 To make the Spaetzle

-• Add the egg mixture to the bowl with the flour, stir, then vigorously beat the batter with a wooden spoon until there are no more lumps, you see air bubbles forming and the batter rips off the spoon when trying to scoop it up.
+• Add the egg mixture to the bowl with the flour, stir, then vigorously beat batter with a wooden spoon until there are no more lumps, you see air bubbles forming and batter rips off the spoon when trying to scoop it up.
 This will take around 5 minutes of continous beating.
-Cover and rest the batter for 30 minutes.
+Cover and rest batter for 30 minutes.

 • Once the spaetzle float to the surface, remove them with a slotted spoon and place in a lightly buttered casserole dish to keep warm.
-Proceed the same way with the remaining batter.
+Proceed the same way with remaining batter.

 To make the gravy

-• Serve the finished gravy over the finished spaetzle.
+• Serve finished gravy over finished spaetzle.

 Notes